matrix-org/matrix-spec-proposals/proposals/2716-batch-send-historical-messages.md

 to avoid split-brained rooms.

-Because we also can't use the `historical` power level for controlling who can send these events in the existing room version, we instead only allow the room `creator` to send `m.room.insertion`, `m.room.batch`, and `m.room.marker` events.
+Because we also can't use the `historical` power level for controlling who can send these events in the existing room version, we always persist but instead only process and give meaning to the `m.room.insertion`, `m.room.batch`, and `m.room.marker` events when the room `creator` sends them.